Bethlehem Township, Pennsylvania: History

-The ancient Lenni Lenape or Delaware First Nation peoples lived in the Lehigh River valley.
-The Lehigh River and its Monocacy Creek and Nancy Run tributaries, provided fertile soil and ample fishing opportunities for the area's inhabitants before the arrival of William Penn, newly named "Proprietor" of the Province of Pennsylvania in 1681.
+Prior to the arrival of European settlers, Lenape Native American tribe lived in present-day Bethlehem Township and elsewhere in Lehigh Valley.
+The Lehigh River and its Monocacy Creek and Nancy Run tributaries, provided fertile soil and ample fishing opportunities for the Lenape's inhabitants before the arrival of William Penn, newly named "Proprietor" of the Province of Pennsylvania in 1681.
 In 1737, Penn's family negotiated a land purchase from the Lenape, known as the Walking Purchase.
 From this agreement, settlement began by Europeans newly arrived in pre-Revolutionary War Pennsylvania.

 The municipality of Bethlehem Township was formed in 1746 as a part of Bucks County.
 The name of Bethlehem itself originated from the German Moravian Brethren on Christmas Eve in 1741.
-The township, as originally defined, contained the current township as well as the townships of Upper Nazareth and Lower Nazareth.
-As shown on a page from the 1874 "Atlas of Northampton County", Upper and Lower Nazareth Townships had been created, but the then-borough of Bethlehem had not yet annexed the areas of Altona and parcels along Center Street (Bath Pike), Linden Street (Nazareth Pike), and Easton Avenue.
+The township was initially designed to contain present-day Bethlehem Township and present day Upper Nazareth and Lower Nazareth townships.
+The 1874 edition of Atlas of Northampton County shows Upper and Lower Nazareth Townships had been created, but Bethlehem had not yet annexed the areas of Altona and parcels along Center Street (Bath Pike), Linden Street (Nazareth Pike), and Easton Avenue.